angelablittle/fraud-detection-loan/README.md

 This explanation layer is meant to assist non-technical stakeholders in understanding why an application may be flagged, improving transparency and interpretability.

+The project includes:
+- A trained fraud detection model
+- Exploratory data analysis and visualizations
+- A saved model file for deployment
+- This README file documenting the process

 ---
 # Loan Application Fraud Detector + LLM Auditor